ThorbenJensen/pygon/README.md

-Pygon - a python script detecting jargon
+Pygon - python meets jargon
 ===

 About
 ---

-TODO
+Python is a python script that detects common English jargon in your text files.
+It help you writing better.

 Installation
 ---